hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 4 4 4 3 3 1 4 1 8
-Weapons/Armour: A Mercenary Captain may be equipped with weapons and armour chosen from the Mercenary Equipment list.
+Weapons/Armor: A Mercenary Captain may be equipped with weapons and armor chosen from the Mercenary Equipment list.
 Skills: The Mercenary Captain may choose from Combat, Shooting, Academic, Strength, and Speed, when he gains a